joolstorrentecalo/gitlab-foss/doc/user/profile/index.md

 ## Make your user profile page private

 You can make your user profile visible to only you and GitLab administrators.

-NOTE:
-A GitLab administrator can [disable](../../administration/settings/account_and_limit_settings.md#allow-users-to-make-their-profiles-private) this setting, forcing all profiles to be made public.

 To make your profile private: